KyaniteMods/DeeperAndDarker/README.md

 # API

-If you need Deeper And Darker as a library, eg: to create mixin-based compatability classes, or to access classes in Deeper And Darker, you can add it to your projects like so:
+If you need Deeper and Darker as a library; to create mixin-based compatability classes, or to access classes in Deeper and Darker, you can add it to your projects like so:

 You can find the latest `deeper_darker_version` [on the maven repo](https://maven.mineblock11.dev/#/releases/com/kyanite) or on [Curseforge](https://curseforge.com/minecraft/mc-mods/deeperdarker)